CodyJLeeApps/ps_patchCleanup/README.md

 After step three the user will see the test results in the terminal.
 The test suite as well as the results of the tests are discussed below.

+## Project Assumptions
+When reviewing the project description and goals a few assumptions were made on my part to more fully clarify the requirements of the API
+- The room size should be non-zero, and non-negative.
+- The room walls reside on the outside of the room size coordinates, i.e. a room size of [5, 5] with 25 possible locations would have walls which would stop the Hoover from reaching location [6, 6], [6, 5], or [5, 6].
+- The Hoover starting coordinates should be within the bounds of the room, i.e. non-zero, and non-negative.
+- Dirt patch location should also be within the bounds of the room, i.e. non-zero, and non-negative.
+- The dirt patch array can be an empty array, representing a clean room with no dirt
+- An instruction set can be empty
+- An instruction set will only contain NESW, but lowercase letters should be allowed

 ## Test Suite
 ### Testing Framework Decision
 The testing framework that was chosen for this project was the CodeceptJs test framework.
 This was chosen for a couple simple reasons: A - I had not used this testing framework before and I wanted to get experience with it, and B - This testing framework is used at Platform Science so it would make sense to go ahead and get familiar with it early on.